wiblingen/DASH-UPRAVA/README.md

   utilize my Instant Mode Manager, where the default cell is amber colored for paused modes [color is user-configurable].).
   Instead, the *actual* network name is highlighted in red when there's a login issue.

-## Notes about CSS, and custom CSS you may have previously applied {#css-notes}

-<i class="fa fa-info-circle" aria-hidden="true"></i> These notes only apply to installations that used my installation script; not the disk images.

-1. When using the `-id` option, the "normal" Pi-Star colors are used, and no CSS is installed.
-Any custom CSS you may have had, is removed but backed up.
-See bullet #4 below.
-2. When using the `-idc` option, the `W0CHP` CSS is installed, and any of your custom CSS settings before installing the `W0CHP` dashboard, are backed up in the event you want to restore the official dashboard (see bullet #4).
-This is done because the CSS in the official Pi-Star is incompatible.
-You can still manually map/change your CSS back when running `W0CHP-PiStar-Dash` (see bullet #4 for details).
-3. If you are already running `W0CHP-PiStar-Dash`, AND you have custom or `W0CHP-PiStar-Dash` CSS, no CSS changes, no matter which option you run this command with.
-4. When using the `-id` option, your custom CSS settings are backed up (in the event you want to revert back to the official dashboard -- see  bullet #6), and the `W0CHP` dashboard uses the standard Pi-Star colors.
-  This means that if you want your previous custom CSS applied to the `W0CHP` dashboard, you will need to manually customize your colors; You can reference the color values you had previously used, by viewing the backup file of your custom CSS...

-        /etc/.pistar-css.ini.user

-5. ...the reason for bullets #4 and #1, is because the `W0CHP` dashboard is vastly different than the official upstream version
-  (completely different CSS mappings).
-Since this is for my personal use, I haven't added any logic to suck-in the user CSS values to the new mappings.
-6. If you had customized CSS settings before installing the `W0CHP` dashboard, they will be restored when using the `-rd` option.
-7. You can at any time start over and reset to the "normal" Pi-Star colors, by performing a CSS Factory Reset (`Configuration -> Advanced -> Tools -> CSS Tool`).
-8. If you'd like to start over with the custom `W0CHP` colors/CSS, you can copy/paste [the following values](https://repo.w0chp.net/WPSD-Dev/W0CHP-PiStar-Installer/src/branch/master/supporting-files/pistar-css-W0CHP.ini) into your `/etc/pistar-css.ini`.

 ## Notes about M17 Protocol Support {#m17-notes}